babashka/process/README.md

 Status: alpha.

-This code may end up in [babashka](https://github.com/borkdude/babashka) but is also intended as a JVM library.
-You can play with this code in babashka today, by either copying the code or including this library as a git dep:
+This library will be included in [babashka](https://github.com/borkdude/babashka) but is also intended as a JVM library.
+You can play with this code in babashka today by using it as git dep:

 ``` shell
 $ export BABASHKA_CLASSPATH=$(clojure -Sdeps '{:deps {babashka/babashka.process {:sha "<latest-sha>" :git/url "https://github.com/babashka/babashka.process"}}}' -Spath)